In this guide, we outline the pros and cons of aquaculture and fish farming.

 Some slaughter methods are considered to be inhumane

-[From an animal rights perspective, some slaughter methods can be considered inhumane, and some can be considered to be more humane] (wikipedia.org)
+[From an animal rights perspective, some slaughter methods can be considered inhumane compared to others] (wikipedia.org)

 Sources